MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/pre-provisioning/hybrid-azure-ad-join-domain-join-profile.md

 ---
-title: Windows Autopilot user-driven hybrid Azure AD join with pre-provisioning - Step 8 of 10 - Create and assign a domain join profile
+title: Windows Autopilot for pre-provisioned deployment hybrid Azure AD join - Step 8 of 10 - Create and assign a domain join profile
-description: How to - Windows Autopilot hybrid user-driven Azure AD join - Step 8 of 10 - Create and assign a domain join profile. ms.prod: windows-client ms.localizationpriority: medium
+description: How to - Windows Autopilot for pre-provisioned deployment hybrid Azure AD join - Step 8 of 10 - Create and assign a domain join profile. ms.prod: windows-client ms.localizationpriority: medium
 author: frankroj